zeroIndex0/ReduxSimpleStarter/README.md

 npm install --save youtube-api-search npm install --save lodash
 ```
 This app requries the two above libraries outside the normal npm install
+You will also need to create your own YouTube API key and add that to the API_KEY variable in the project

 Then run the commands: